metry-io/api-tutorials/Expor-energy-data-from-Metry-API.md

 Metry will always provide monthly values for metric energy.
 The availability of all other metrics and granularities will vary.

 #### Sum of hour not always same as month
-You cannot assume that a month values will be the same as the underlying day or hour values.
+You cannot assume that a month value will be the same as the underlying day or hour values.
 If there are gaps in the hour data, the month values will be higher than the sum of hour values.
 Metry stores the values separately, which allows this feature.

 #### Available meters changes over time**
-Remeber that a consumption request the worked one day may fail the next day because the user chosed to trash the meter from Metry.
-Metry uses standard [response codes](http://docs.metry.apiary.io/#introduction/error-handling) to describe the error.
+Remember that a consumption request that worked one day, may fail the next day because the user chose to trash the meter from Metry.
+The Metry API is using standard HTTP responses [response codes](http://docs.metry.apiary.io/#introduction/error-handling) to describe the error.

 Use this to filter errors that are